 Misuse of Benadryl

 Benadryl blocks out a compound (histamine) that causes allergic reactions, which makes it effective in reducing allergy symptoms.
-At the same time, it acts as a central nervous system depressant which is why it can make you feel drowsy or dizzy.
+At the same time, it acts as the cause of CNS depressant which is why it can make you feel drowsy or dizzy.

 Unfortunately, some people abuse Benadryl by consuming it in large doses or for longer than recommended.
 People also tend to use Benadryl outside its intended purpose, such as as a sedative or recreational drug.